oscarlai1998/tp/docs/UserGuide.md

 > application.
 You may submit the file [here](https://github.com/AY2021S2-CS2113T-W09-2/tp/issues) if you experienced
 > any error during your use of the application in order for the developers to look into the problem.

+**Q7**: I want to take more modules than my major's graduation requirements.
+Does iGraduate allow me to do so?
+> Yes! iGraduate does not limit the number of modules you can track.
+This means that you can add more modules even after
+> reaching your graduation requirements.
+Do note that the progress bar under `progress` command will still display 100% even
+> if you exceed your graduation requirements.
+>
 ## Command Summary

 Command | Format